Bulletin for 3-19-23

 Paul Tyler has a bad sort Parkinson’s.
 Got stem cell treatments.
 Pray for their success.

-Shirley Weeks, Steve’s mom, continues to have trouble.
+Shirley Weeks, Steve’s mom, some better

 Teresa Weeks, Steve’s sister, having age related issues.
 She has Down’s Syndrome.
+PT for knee.

 Robert and Sue Waller, health issues